-- the relative importance of each NEO's role and responsibilities; - · how the NEO has performed relative to these roles and responsibilities; - · overall company performance; and - compensation for comparable positions in the market (as defined by a combination of identified industry comparables and industry/size-specific survey data).
+- · the relative importance of each NEO's role and responsibilities; - · how the NEO has performed relative to these roles and responsibilities; - · overall company performance; and - · compensation for comparable positions in the market (as defined by a combination of identified industry comparables and industry/size-specific survey data).

 The compensation committee oversees the executive compensation program for the Company's NEOs.
+The committee may work closely with an independent consultant and management to examine the effectiveness of the Company's executive compensation program throughout the year and seeks to ensure that the executive compensation program supports the Company's business goals and aligns with stockholder interests.
+The compensation committee oversees the executive compensation program for the Company's NEOs.
 The committee works closely with its independent consultant and management to examine the effectiveness of the Company's executive compensation program throughout the year and ensures that the executive compensation program supports the Company's business goals and aligns with stockholder interests.